transitland/www-transit-land/_posts/2016-08-08-transit-in-rio-olympics.md

 The city has a [vintage tram](http://www.nycsubway.org/wiki/Rio_de_Janeiro_Santa_Teresa_Tram), light rail, subway, commuter rail to the suburbs, ferries, and local buses (both with and without air conditioning).
 Rio, like most large cities in Latin and South America, has BRT, or bus rapid transit, a bus innovation [invented in Brazil](https://en.wikipedia.org/wiki/Bus_rapid_transit) that uses buses to provide subway-like service on exclusive roads.

-The opening of *Linha 4& a week before the Olympics wasn't the only close call.
+The opening of *Linha 4* a week before the Olympics wasn't the only close call.
 The city's new light rail train opened in June.
-The [VLT Carioca](http://www.vltrio.com.br) – the denomym for [someone from Rio](https://en.wikipedia.org/wiki/Carioca) – takes riders on several routes in the city center, including to the airport and port.
+The [VLT Carioca](http://www.vltrio.com.br) – Carioca is the demonym for [someone from Rio](https://en.wikipedia.org/wiki/Carioca) – takes riders on several routes in the city center, including to the airport and port.

 <!-- more -->